felipebizz/brigthtalk-realm/README.md

 # Brigthtalk-Realm
-Javaweb-app using Spring RESTful MVC, store data in a relational database, and can be deployable to Tomcat.
+Java web-app using Spring RESTful MVC that store data in a relational database, and can be deployable to Tomcat.

 [![Build Status](https://travis-ci.org/felipebizz/brigthtalk-realm.svg?branch=master)](https://travis-ci.org/felipebizz/brigthtalk-realm)